Kratos-The-Rover/urc2023/README.md

 ****make sure to build the urc2023 package on a new workspace****

 to start videofeeds:
-1. on kratos terminal run videofeed#.cpp
+1. on kratos terminal run videofeed#.cpp;
     rosrun urc2023 videofeed# @

     #-1,2,3